raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Customizing inherited types structure and behavior

-By default, every type can be inherited.
-That implies that all properties from the parent type will be available for every child.
-But, there are some situations on which is required to customize the structure or behavior of the inherited types by restricting the use of some property belonging to the parent.
+By default, every object can be inherited.
+That implies that all properties from the parent object type will be available for every child object.
+But, there are some situations on which is required to customize the structure or behavior of the inherited objects by restricting the use of some property belonging to the parent.

-Even when a declared type should be always the same, we do not always use it entirety in all use cases.
-For all those cases when it's needed to restrict the structure or behavior of an inherited type, it could be used the facet *heritable*.
-The *heritable* facet permits to condition the use of some property existent on a parent type for any of its inherited children.
-So, if its desired to restrict some property of the parent making not usable by the children is possible to add an *heritable* facet at property or type definition level.
+Although a declared object type must be always the same, independently of the use,  we do not always use the entirety of its properties in all use cases.
+For all those cases when it is needed alter the structure or behavior of a parent object from an inherited object type, it could be used the facet *heritable*.
+The *heritable* facet permits to condition the use of some property existent on a parent object type within any of its inherited children.
+So, if it desired to restrict some property of the parent, making it not usable by children, is possible to add an *heritable* facet at property or type definition level.

-There will be a single merging rule that modeling the behavior expected by the using of the *heritable* facet, which is described as follows:
+There will be a simple merging rule that modeling the behavior expected by the using of the *heritable* facet, which is described as follows:

 #### Merging Rules for *heritable* facet

-This section describes how should be build the _Master Structure_ of a type using the *heritable* facet.
+This section describes how should be built the _Master Structure_ of a type that use the *heritable* facet.

 ##### Terminology

 ###### Object

-_Object_ is any kind of Built-in Type declared according to [Object Type](#object-type) specification.
+_Object_ is any kind of Built-in Types declared according to [Object Type](#object-type) specification.

-_Parent Object_ is an _Object_ that is a parent for another _Objects_
+_Parent Object_ is an _Object_ that is a parent for another _Objects_, in other words, is an _Object_ that has one o more chidren

 The following exemplify a _Parent Object_ named '_entity_':